Specific Training Opportunities

 Supervisor(s)

-The University of Illinois at Chicago Internship is currently offering a rotation to offer clinical experience with children, adolescents, families, and emerging adults with attention-deficit/hyperactivity disorder (ADHD) and related behavioral problems.
+The University of Illinois Chicago Internship is currently offering a rotation to offer clinical experience with children, adolescents, families, and emerging adults with attention-deficit/hyperactivity disorder (ADHD) and related behavioral problems.
 The rotation is comprised of experiences in the SUCCEEDS Clinic (directed by Dr. Michael Meinzer; https://www.uicadhd.org/succeeds) and the Comprehensive Attention-Deficit/Hyperactivity Disorder Clinic (directed by Dr. Christine Lee; https://www.psych.uic.edu/clinical/child-and-adolescent-services/comprehensive-attention-deficit-hyperactivity-disorder-clinic).
 Drs.
 Lee and Meinzer are licensed clinical psychologists and will provide supervision.
 Interns will have the opportunity to engage in a range of assessment and intervention opportunities:

 • Implement behavioral parent training with families, including caregivers